tlverse/tlverse-handbook/08-tmle3mopttx.md

 Note that we treat $W$ as vector-valued, representing all of our collected baseline covariates.
 Therefore, for a single random individual $i$, we have that their observed data is $O_i$: with corresponding baseline covariates $W_i$, treatment $A_i$, and final outcome $Y_i$.
+Let $O^n = \{O_i\}_{i=1}^n$ denote
-We say that $O \sim P_0$, or that all data was drawn from some true probability distribution $P_0$.
-Let $\mathcal{M}$ denote a statistical model, with $P_0 \in \mathcal{M}$.
-We emphasize that we make no assumptions about the distribution of $P_0$, hence $\mathcal{M}$ is a fully nonparametric model.
-As previously mentioned, this means that we make no assumptions on the relationship between variables, but might be able to say something about the relationship of $A$ and $W$, as is the case of a randomized trial.
+$n$ observed samples.
+Then, we say that $O^n \sim P_0$, or that all data was drawn from some true probability distribution $P_0$.
+Let $\mathcal{M}$ denote a statistical model for the probability distribution of the data that is nonparametric, beyond possible knowledge of the treatment mechanism.
+In words, this means that we make no assumptions on the relationship between variables, but might be able to say something about the relationship of $A$ and $W$, as is the case in a randomized trial.
+In general, the more we know, or are willing to assume about the experiment that produces the data, the smaller the model.
+The true data generating distribution $P_0$ is part of the statistical model $\mathcal{M}$, and we write
+$P_0 \in \mathcal{M}$.
 As in previous chapters, we denote $P_n$ as the empirical distribution which gives each observation weight $1/n$.

-We use the nonparametric structural equation model (NPSEM) in order to define the process that gives rise to the observed (endogenous) and not observed (exogenous) variables, as described by @pearl2009causality.
+We use the structural equation model (SEM) in order to define the process that gives rise to the observed (endogenous) and not observed (exogenous) variables, as described by @pearl2009causality.
 In particular, we denote $U=(U_W,U_A,U_Y)$ as the exogenous random variables, drawn from $U \sim P_U$.